 - Described Video Information is designed to assist people who are blind or visually impaired.
 In a program with described video, a narrator may describe the setting, identify who is speaking, relay action taking place and provide other relevant information.
 The description is carefully timed so that it does not interfere with the dialogue or program narration.
 Some OPB local productions have described video.

-- To determine whether a program has described video, look for the symbol "DVI" in the OPB Member Guide or in the "Find a Program"section on our Web site.
+- To determine whether a show has described video, look for episodes with the symbol “DVI” in the "TV Schedules” section on our Web site.

 - You can hear described video through OPB TV's Second Audio Program (SAP) channel.
 The SAP channel is accessed through a stereo television set or the newer VCRs.
 Some stereo televisions have a switch that will activate the SAP channel, while other sets and many VCRs have a menu item that will say “Stereo/SAP.”
 SAP is not available for digital television services such as high-definition television (HDTV).